 Making a request under the Access to Information Act

-The purpose of the Access to Information Act is to provide a right of access to records under the control of a government institution to Canadian citizens, permanent residents, or any individual or corporation present in Canada.
-If you don't meet these criteria, you may have an individual or corporation in Canada make the request on your behalf.
+The purpose of the Access to Information Actis to provide a right of access to general records under the control of a government institution to Canadian citizens, permanent residents, or any individual or corporation present in Canada.
+It's not for accessing your own personal information.
+If you don't meet these criteria, you can have an individual or corporation in Canada make the request on your behalf.

 All government records may be requested under the Access to Information Act.

-There is a $5.00 processing fee.
+There is a $5.00 application fee.
 Please include payment by cash, cheque or money order (payable to The Receiver General of Canada) with your request.